Justin Brickman: You Can’t Keep A Good Bant Down

 In addition to Tamiyo, Green adds access to Duskwatch Recruiter and Tireless Tracker.
 These two are crucial in keeping up with the pace of the decks that trying to gain incremental advantage as soon as the third turn of the game.
 One issue I had with W/U Flash was that outside of the clues generated by as many Thraben Inspectors you draw and the looting from Smuggler’s Copter, the deck lacked the ability to get ahead on cards against opponents who are casting cards like Grapple with the Past and Glimmer of Genius.
 Having access to Recruiter and Tracker guarantees that you will have something to let you use your mana on every turn.

-Gisela, the Broken Blade is a card that has generally seengiselathebrokenblade minor amounts of play, and I can’t understand why.
+Gisela, the Broken Blade is a card that has generally seen minor amounts of play, and I can’t understand why.
 I find myself boarding it in for nearly every matchup, as it attacks/blocks profitably into nearly every other flying threat in the format.
 Against the R/B Aggro deck and other low-to-the-ground aggressive strategies, the life-linking body gives a huge momentum swing if unanswered for even a turn.
 In matchups where the games become long and resource management becomes a deciding factor, bringing in Bruna, the Fading Light in addition to her sister can be game-breaking.
 I know, seven mana is a lot for a 5/7, but she’s not particularly easy to kill when the main removal spells in the format are Grasp of Darkness and Harnessed Lightning.
 While Brisela, Voice of Nightmares has yet to be achieved, the value that Bruna herself brings to the table can be quite the momentum swing.
 While it is only the baseline of value you can get from her, reanimating a Reflector Mage still feels dirty.

 The SCG Classics of previous weeks and SCG Knoxville have been dominated by B/G Delirium and W/U Flash.
 Bant has favorable matchups against these two decks, so I decided to skip SCG Columbus and prepare to take this into battle for not only the final NRGCT, but to a pair of PPTQs taking place in the Chicago area over the previous weekend.